udgover/cowrie/docs/datadog/README.rst

 * `Copy API Key <https://app.datadoghq.com/organization-settings/api-keys>`_ for later use
 * Modify ``cowrie.cfg`` to enable the ``[output_datadog]`` section
 * Add the API Key you copied in the previous step
-* Optionally enable ddsource, ddtags, service settings.
-Module implements fallback with "cowrie", "env:prod" and "honeypot" respectively.
+* Optionally customize ddsource, ddtags and service.
+Otherwise, defaults are respectively "cowrie", "env:prod" and "honeypot".

 Datadog Configuration
 *********************